Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 Probably the most important thing he'd learned from his teachers was that modern warfare was absolutely *nothing* like the stories and the Clan video-dramas.
-It was all about *speed.* Stoneback had known that since forever, and the Humans understood how to do it at scale in a way that was just...impossible to get his head around.
+It was all about *speed.* Stoneback had known that since forever, and the Humans understood how to do it at scale in a way that was just... impossible to get his head around.
 Vuutyo knew, by the time he had troops in the air, he'd have overhead real-time images and some preliminary action analysis for preparation.
 By the time they arrived, he knew he'd probably have nearly anything he could